 - 20 of the last 26 winners and placed horses finished in the first two on their last completed start

-After her win in the Hatton’s Grace Hurdle, Apple’s Jade shot up to the joint top of the market and it is not hard to see why.
+This has certainly be a season of ups and downs for Gordon Elliott’s Apple’s Jade, who shouldn’t be dimissed just yet.
 She started off with an easy win at Leopardstown in a Grade 2 and then went to the Triumph Hurdle where she finished a very credible second behind Ivanovich Gorbatov.
-However, when she reopposed that rival in the 4-Y-O Juvenile Hurdle at Aintree a few weeks later she emphatically put him in his place, winning by a staggering 41 lengths.
+However, when she reopposing that rival in the 4-Y-O Juvenile Hurdle at Aintree a few weeks later she emphatically put him in his place, winning by a staggering 41 lengths.
 Although disappointing at the start of this season, she started to show her true form when winning the Hatton’s Grace Hurdle, beating Vroum Vroum Mag and cementing her place at the joint top of the market.
-She has other options open to her, including the Champion Hurdle, and although Gordon Elliott is yet to give us any clues as to where she will be heading, this seems to be the most viable.
-A horse who seems to need cut in the ground to show her best form which would be a concern as that is not assured at Cheltenham come March, unsurprisingly she is still progressing as a five-year-old.
-We are likely to have not seen the best of her yet.
+She had other options open to her at that point, including the Champion Hurdle, but her subsequent defeat to a returning Limini put that plan on the after burners.
+She didn’t show her best on that run in the Quevega Mares’ Hurdle and she has proven many times in the past she is more than capable of bouncing back.
+Her performances towards the end of last season are not forgotten about and she has proven her Chetenham suitability in the past, staying on well up the hill.
+She’s likely to get the cut in the ground she needs and looks overpriced at present, as there may well have been an overreaction to her latest defeat.

 With her at the top of the market is Vroum Vroum Mag who, although beaten in the Hatton’s Grace Hurdle by Apple’s Jade, made amends when winning the Irish Christmas Hurdle at Leopardstown a few weeks later.
 Another one of Willie Mullins’s super mares, she is incredibly versatile and has proven herself to be very smart, winning the race last season for connections in good style.
 Back on equal weights with Apple’s Jade – who she had to give weight to on their previous meeting – it would be no surprise to see her reverse the form and she has a good chance to continue her great record in the UK and Ireland, only beaten once in 12 starts.
-Seemingly ground versatile, with wins ranging from good to soft to heavy ground, Mullins’s eight-year-old seems to be flattening out in terms of progression.
-Although she is still obviously high class at her current level, she could be vulnerable to improving horses.
+Seemingly ground versatile, with wins ranging from good to soft to heavy ground, Mullins’s eight-year-old seems to be flattening out in terms of progression though, and certainly made heavy weather of putting away her rivals at Doncaster in January, all out to repel the challenge of Midnight Jazz, who she was rated 14lb superior too.
+Regardless of that run, she is clearly a very class mare and if you can forgive it she clearly holds a big chance if at her very best.
 She is not, however, the only option for connections, with another up-and-coming mare for Mullins also lurking in the shadows.

 A multiple Grade 1 winner over hurdles, Jer’s Girl is still likely to have more to give for the rest of this season.
 Winner of the Mares Novice Hurdle Championship Final at Fairyhouse and the Irish Champion Novice Hurdle at Leopardstown, she created a good impression both times, winning with ease.
 She has not gone on from those runs however, finishing a well beaten second in the Morgiana Hurdle at Punchestown and a disappointing last place in the Ryanair Hurdle at Leopardstown a month later.
 Stepping back up in trip seems to be the correct move as she won both her Grade 1 races at this trip.
 Jer’s Girl should also not be discounted on the back of her recent efforts, with trainer Gavin Cromwell stating that she ran flat on her latest run, and that the Mares’ Hurdle is indeed her intended target: “She ran a bit flat, but she’s come out of the race okay.
 She’ll go for the Mares’ Hurdle at Cheltenham.
 Whether she runs in between, I’m not sure.”
 As only a five-year-old she should be progressive, so it is concerning that she seems to be regressing this season.
 She does need to show something extra in the lead-up to the Festival to convince that she can challenge the other talented mares in the race.

-There are currently 53 entries in the OLBG Mares Hurdle at the initial stage:
+There are currently 18 entries in the OLBG Mares Hurdle:

 - Apple’s Jade